 This work considers the energetic cost of state transfer protocols in quantum dot arrays.
-There are two clear and separate applications for these results.
-Firstly, to inform the design of quantum dot arrays for quantum computing-in particular, to minimise the on-chip dissipation (heat generation) which imposes demands on the cooling power of the refrigeration-and secondly, as a proposal for the limits of what is possible for energyefficient data buses for classical information on semiconductor chips.
+There are two clear and separate applications for these results: Firstly, to inform the design of quantum dot arrays for quantum computing-in particular, to minimize the on-chip dissipation (heat generation), which imposes demands on the cooling power of the refrigeration; and secondly, as a proposal for the limits of what is possible for energy-efficient data buses for classical information on semiconductor chips.

-The perfect state transfer protocols proposed give a theoretical energetic advantage to the current proposals of shuttling electrons.
+The proposed perfect state transfer protocols give a theoretical energetic advantage to the current proposals of shuttling electrons.
 Recent work [14] on scalable quantum computing architectures in quantum dots considered the important issue of power consumption due to the control of a large number of quantum dots and the capacity to cool these devices.
-Low-dissipation data buses for transferring coherent quantum information would go some way to relaxing this constraint.
+Low-dissipation data buses for transferring coherent quantum information would provide an avenue toward relaxing this constraint.

-Quantum dots and ion-trap chains have both recently been investigated as platforms for a potential energetic advantage in performing classical computations by using qubits and the coherent evolution of quantum systems [12, 42].
+Quantum dots and ion-trap chains have both recently been investigated as platforms for a potential energetic advantage in performing classical computations by using qubits and the coherent evolution of quantum systems [12,42].
 Here, we consider the interconnects, another important and energetically costly component of a universal computer.
 Using the logical encoding of Ref.
 [12] for semiconductor quantum dots, we find that perfect state transfer offers a significant energetic scaling advantage compared to a classical data bus.
-The transfer of information via coherent quantum dynamics for classical data can also reduce a source of energetic overhead
+The transfer of information via coherent quantum dynamics for classical data can also reduce a source of energetic overhead for using reversible quantum devices for classical computation.
+Without coherent quantum interconnects, the amount of data loading and unloading from classical information could be prohibitively expensive.
+On the other hand, if a reasonably sized computational unit, such as an arithmetic logic unit (ALU), could be implemented with reversible quantum dynamics and quantum coherent data buses, an energetic advantage becomes more attainable.